giovannimaffei/contrastive_predictive_coding/README.md

 # Speech embeddings with Contrastive Predictive Coding

-## >> UNDER CONSTRUCTION <<

 ![TSNE visualization of speech embeddings obtained with CPC](img/tsne.png)

 Python package to extract embeddings from natural speech through contrastive predictive coding.
 The method is based on the paper
-"Representation Learning with Contrastive Predictive Coding", van den Oord et al., 2019.
+["Representation Learning with Contrastive Predictive Coding", van den Oord et al., 2019](https://arxiv.org/pdf/1807.03748v2.pdf).
 The embeddings can be used for analysis and downstream classification tasks invlving speech signals.

 ### Key intuition of CPC